Understanding how the design tool known as emotional engagement can make the player enjoy harsh and disempowering experiences

 Value of the experience

-In order to understand the motives behind this desire within the players to feel vulnerable or powerless, Valentina Tamer in her book Fantasies of Disempowerment: The Lure and Value of Voluntary Power Loss in Single-Player Video Games (Bhatty, 2016) explains how this experiences fall into the artistic category known as Painful Art.
+In order to understand the motives behind this desire within the players to feel vulnerable or powerless, Valentina Tamer in her book Fantasies of Disempowerment: The Lure and Value of Voluntary Power Loss in Single-Player Video Games (Bhatty, 2016) explain how these experiences fall into the artistic category known as Painful Art.
 According to Tamer, we define Painful Art as those artistic works that generate pleasure and pain in the user.

 There are several theories regarding why we enjoy this phenomenon:

-- Control theory: users are able to endure content that is not pleasant in disempowering experiences because we are aware of having the control over them, so they can be finished whenever we want.
+- Control theory: users are able to endure content that is not pleasant in disempowering experiences because we are aware of having control over them, so they can be finished whenever we want.

 - Compensation theory: our human mind allows itself to feel negative emotions if it knows that they can be followed by positive emotions.
 That catharsis is the compensation that we humans want from the experience.
 Furthermore, Painful Art is a crucial element for maintaining a healthy emotional state in a balanced mind.